microsoft/AcademicContent/Labs/AI and Machine Learning/Keras/Keras.md

 	x_test = sequence.pad_sequences(x_test, maxlen=max_review_length)
 	```

 1. Now that the training and testing data is prepared, it is time to build the model!
-Run the following code in the notebook to create a neural network:
+Run the following code in the notebook to create a neural network that performs sentiment analysis:

 	```python
 	from keras.models import Sequential